olesyadovbush/exchangeApp/README.md

 Into the item Terminal on the top of navigation run app using command
 # npm start

-:tada After that the application should be run in a new window of your browser.
+:tada: After that the application should be run in a new window of your browser.